Arronk/My-Coding-Journey/LogR2.md

 but I am on holiday and I know I'll make up the time shortfall in other days.
 I definetely have a lot of extra already banked from the previously
 111 days!

+## Day 13: 31.07.2018

+### Progress: The holiday continues...Progressed a little bit further in resize.c

+Just about have the code sorted out to update the header and info part of the problem.
+Hopefully tomorrow I can finish off the pixel and padding part and get it submitted.